sksaifuddin/api-automation-testing-tool/README.md

 ### Deployment

-The deployment is automated using pipelines.
-The deployment will be triggered for every merge of the main branch.
+**The deployment is automated using pipelines.** The deployment will be triggered for every merge of the main branch.

 The other details of how the deployment is done for both frontend and backend is given below:

-Frontend deployment:
+**FRONTEND DEPLOYMENT**:

 The deployment is done using nginx static server.
 For the frontend deployment there is a server folder made by nginx on the vm in the folder /var/www/${hostname}.
 The server looks for index.html file and serves it.